JimmyJHickey/jimmyjhickey.com/_posts/2019-09-19-ST520-Randomization.md

 ## (c)
 **What are the advantages and disadvantages of this kind of design as compared to using simple randomization where each treatment is assigned with probability of half independently of each other?**

-With simple randomzation, there is a fairly high change of imbalanced groups, especially with smaller sample sizes.
+With simple randomization, there is a fairly high change of imbalanced groups, especially with smaller sample sizes.
 Permuted block randomization solves that by ensuring that the groups are balanced (with at most $\frac{ block size }{ 2 }$ imbalance).
 However, this study does not using a varying block size.
-Thus, when the first patient in the block is assigned a treatement, the treatment for the other person is known (to be the other treatment).
+Thus, when the first patient in the block is assigned a treatment, the treatment for the other person is known (to be the other treatment).
 This may introduce other biases.

 #  2
 **Let the random variable $X\sim b(n,\pi)$.
 The sample proportion is denoted by $p=X/n$.**